celt29/reading-notes/Read01.md

   - Ordered list:
   To do an OL you start with the number 1 and add a period (1.) and then when you want to go to the next list item you just start on a new line and do the number 2 with a period (2.) and so on.
   - Adding elements in Lists:
   To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab, as shown in the following examples.
-Reference the Basic Syntax reading.
 Have to add a space between each UL item or two spaces after each UL item.
 E.g. of a Blockquote Element.
   - First item
   - Second item